eliotwycoff/proofreading/README.md

 ## Fast, Thorough, Friendly

-We are a team of scientists whose native language is English and who have extensive experience writing and publishing scientific papers to international English-language journals.
-Based throughout Asia, we have years of experience helping our clients get their papers accepted to the most prestigious international journals and conferences by offering fast and thorough English-language proofreading services.
+We are a team of English-speaking scientists with years of experience helping our clients get their papers accepted to international English-language journals by offering fast and thorough proofreading services.

 ### Who We Are

 **Eliot Wycoff**

-Eliot graduated from Columbia University in 2011 with a degree in Applied Mathematics.
-He worked as a software engineer and researcher for three years in Singapore and the US before moving to China where he enrolled in a Masters of Translation and Interpretation program at Sichuan University.
-He has proofread hundreds of scientific papers and academic theses, helping countless clients achieve their professional and academic goals.
+Eliot graduated as an engineer from Columbia University and worked as a researcher in Singapore and the US before moving to China to pursue a masters degree in English-Mandarin Translation and Interpretation.
+He has proofread hundreds of scientific papers, helping countless clients to achieve their professional and academic goals.

 ### Proofreading Workflow